 Families may be exempt from income testing if they are caring for someone else’s child under a Ministry of Children and Family Development placement.

 If you haven’t filed your taxes for the last two years with the CRA, complete an Income Declaration Form for the previous calendar year.
 Include the income amount that would be the equivalent of CRA line 150 minus line 145.

 Use the Income Declaration Form to report if your income has decreased since the previous year.
-On the form, you will provide an estimate of your income for the 12 months after the change.
-After that, you will need to resubmit the form every time your income increases or decreases.
+Provide an estimate of your income for the 12 months after the change.
+You will need to resubmit the form every time your income changes.